-Comments by the Consortium for Common Food Names Regarding the 2019 Special 301 Review Docket Number USTR-2018-0037 February 7, 2019
+Comments by the Consortium for Common Food Names Regarding the 2020 Special 301 Review Docket Number USTR-2019-0023 February 6, 2020

-Our organization submits these comments in response to the notice of request for public comments concerning the 2019 Special 301 Review: Identification of Countries Under Section 182 of the Trade Act of 1974 (Docket Number USTR-2018-0037).
+Our organization submits these comments in response to the notice of request for public comments concerning the 2020 Special 301 Review: Identification of Countries Under Section 182 of the Trade Act of 1974 (Docket Number USTR-2019-0023).
 The Consortium for Common Food Names (CCFN) appreciates the opportunity to present its views on this important annual report.

-In addition to these written statements, our organization intends to testify to the points cited below at the Special 301 Public Hearing to be held by the Special 301 Subcommittee on February 27, 2019.
-We therefore request the opportunity for Jaime Castaneda to testify at the hearing.
+In addition to these written statements, our organization intends to testify to the points cited below at the Special 301 Public Hearing to be held by the Special 301 Subcommittee on February 26, 2020.
+We therefore request the opportunity to testify at the hearing.
+Shawna Morris, Sr. Director of CCFN, will be CCFN's witness.